 - Has a record of such an impairment; or

 - Is regarded as having such an impairment.

 A qualified employee or applicant with a disability is an individual who, with or without reasonable accommodation, can perform the essential functions of the job in question.
-Reasonable accommodation may include, but is not limited to:
+Reasonable accommodation under current laws and regulations may include, but is not limited to:

 - Making existing facilities used by employees readily accessible to and usable by persons with disabilities.

 - Job restructuring, modifying work schedules, reassignment to a vacant position;